How to Keep Track of Inventory in Excel (With Easy Steps)

 Dataset for inventory tracker

-Opening Stock refers to the quantity of a particular product a business has in stock at the beginning of an accounting period.
-It is the starting point for tracking inventory levels throughout the period.
+Opening Stock refers to the quantity of a particular product that a business has in stock at the beginning of an accounting period.
+It serves as the starting point for tracking inventory levels throughout that period.

 Opening stock sheet